WASdev/sample.SpringBootWebsocket/README.md

 ### Checkpoint

-If you've made it this far, you should done everything you need to successfully start your WebSocket application on a Liberty server.
+If you've made it this far, you should have done everything you need to successfully start your WebSocket application on a Liberty server.
 Take a minute to check whether you're on track.

-Start the application (by running `mvn install liberty:run-server -DskipTests=true`) and access its context root at `http://localhost:9080/` (we skip tests because we're not done configuring them yet).
+Start the application (by running `mvn install liberty:run-server -DskipTests=true`) and access its context root at `http://localhost:9080/`.
+We skip tests because we're not done configuring them yet.
 You should see the static `index.html` page being displayed.
 This is good news; it means the server started up and has successfully loaded your application source.

 However, you'll also notice (especially if you ran the project first as a Spring Boot standalone application) that the styling for the page is not correct.
-Additionally, the web socket is not actually functional, as the interface is not responsive.
-This is because there are some more changes you'll have to make for application to run properly when deployed as a WAR.
+Additionally, the WebSocket endpoint is not actually functional, as the interface is not responsive.
+This is because there are some more changes you'll have to make for the application to run properly when deployed as a WAR.

 ### WebSocket and WebJars Configuration